Wilderness First Responder course (WFR)

 - Writing utensils and notebook

-- Colored pencils or markers can be helpful.
+- Colored pencils or markers can be helpful for taking notes during anatomy lessons

 Food and Meals

-- A microwave, hotpot, cofee maker, tea and coffee will be provided for the course.
+- A microwave, hotpot, coffee maker, tea and coffee will be provided for the course.
 A refrigerator is not available.

-- Meals are not a included in the course fee.
+- Meals are not included in the course fee.

-- Lunch will generally be an hour.
+- Lunch will generally be 45 minutes to an hour long each day.
 You will have time to eat on campus or bring your own lunch.
-There is generally not enough time to go out for lunch.
+There is generally not enough time to go off campus for lunch.

-- Dinner - class will be b 6pm daily except for two nights when we will come back for an evening simulation and another night for CPR class.
+- Dinner - class will be by 6:00 p.m. daily except for two nights when we will come back for an evening simulation and another night for CPR class.

 - Students - Do not expect to use points until after January 17 and until you have validated for the spring semester.